 Sometimes, spotting nature in Manchester can go as far as Piccadilly Gardens – and for resident Mancs, we all know that the famous spot hardly resembles anything green these days.
 If your body is craving the view of something other than concrete, then you’ll be pleased to hear that Greater Manchester and its surrounding areas are home to some of the best nature spots the UK has to offer.
 So, what are you waiting for?
-Pop on your walking shoes and check out Secret Manchester’s guide to some of the most magical forests close by.
+Pop on your walking shoes and check out our guide to some of the most magical forests near to Manchester.

 1. Blackley Forest

-Set by Heaton Park in the North Manchester village of Blackley, Blackley Forest spans approximately 20.5 hectares and houses part of the River Irk, which runs right through it.
+Set by Heaton Park in the North Manchester village of Blackley, Blackley Forest spans approximately 20.5 hectares and houses part of the River Irk, which runs right through it and is one of the forests near to Manchester city centre.
 The site is of biological importance due to it being one of England’s first Community Woodlands, which was created by locals in 1953 in commemoration of the Queen’s coronation, and also in respect to those who lost their lives in WWII.
 The forest provides a gorgeous backdrop to a riverside stroll, and is a great change of scenery for those who are more accustomed to the city’s signature concrete.

 2. Delamere Forest